Chinthika/order-service-python/README.md

 ## Observability

 - We use New Relic for cluster and application telemetry.
 The Terraform workloads module installs the New Relic `nri-bundle` (kube-state-metrics, metadata injection, etc.).
 Provide `NEW_RELIC_LICENSE_KEY` and `NEW_RELIC_ACCOUNT_ID`.
-- The application still exposes `/metrics` for local troubleshooting, but Prometheus and ServiceMonitor are not used.
 - Dashboards, querying, and alerting should be configured in New Relic.

 ## Runbooks & Architecture